IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 satisfaction with a product.
 The popularity of the score is largely attributed to the simplicity of measurement and the easy of interpretation.
 Moreover, it is claimed to be correlated with revenue growth, which, ignoring causality, might make it even more appealing.
-In this article, we construct a hierarchical Bayesian model and infer the net promoter score for an arbitrary segmentation of a customer base.
+In this article, we make use of Bayesian statistics in order to infer the net promoter score for an arbitrary segmentation of a customer base.

 A bare-bones net promoter survey is composed of only one question: “How likely are you to recommend us to a friend?”
 The answer is an integer ranging from 0 to 10 inclusively.
-If the answer is between 0 and 6, the person in question is said to be a detractor.
+If the answer is between 0 and 6 inclusively, the person in question is said to be a detractor.
 If it is 7 or 8, the person is said to be a neutral.
 Lastly, if it is 9 or 10, the person is said to be a promoter.
 The net promoter score itself is then the percentage of promoters minus the percentage of detractors.
 The minimum and maximum attainable values of the score are −100 and 100, respectively.

 As it is usually the case with surveys, a small but representative subset of customers is reached out to, and the collected responses are then used to draw